 Lut Desert (2016)

 Lut Desert is located in the south-east of Iran, extended across three provinces of south Khorasan, Sistan & Baluchestan and Kerman.
-This is one of the hyper-hot and arid deserts around the world, between June and October, this arid subtropical area is swept by strong winds, which transport sediment and cause Aeolian erosion on a colossal scale.
+This is one of the hyper-hot and arid deserts around the world.
+Between June and October, the strong winds sweep this arid subtropical area.
+So, the winds transport sediment and cause Aeolian erosion on a colossal scale.